-Beginning in 2020, The San Bernardino Waste-to-Energy project will divert 93,850 tons of pre-consumer food waste from the Cochella and Lambs Canyon landfills each year.
+Beginning in 2022, the San Bernardino Waste-to-Energy project will divert 93,850 tons of pre-consumer food waste from the Coachella and Lambs Canyon landfills each year.
 As a result, 85,000 gallons per day or 31,025,000 gallons of food waste per year will create:

 21,637,200 kWh of Electricity